-The moment you first spy a pimple, your instinct is to either pop it or — in fear of being seen in with a facial blemish — send a confidante to the nearest chemist purchase the best acne remedy.
+The moment you first spy a pimple, your instinct is to either pop it or — in fear of being seen in with a facial blemish — send a confidante to the nearest chemist to purchase the best acne remedy.

 It’s sad that your skin doesn’t have the ability to speak.
-If it did, it would probably tell you take a step back and rethink your decision to use chemicals.
+If it did, it would probably tell you to take a step back and rethink your decision to use chemicals.

 Your body’s hormones, and a secretion called ‘sebum,’ are the perpetrators here.
 You can’t do away with both: they are your body’s natural mechanisms.
 However, you can adopt a few natural remedies that can heal pimples, or at least prevent them from spreading.

-The Cinnamon-Honey Alliance
+1. The Cinnamon-Honey Alliance

-A honey and cinnamon mix is the obvious first entry in this list, because this combination is bad news for zits and pimples.
+A honey and cinnamon mix is the obvious first entry in this list because this combination is bad news for zits and pimples.
 Cinnamon is considered an effective antibacterial agent.

 Your pimples are usually due to bacteria on your skin, within the tiny pores.
 They multiply and spread to other parts of your skin, causing acne.
 Cinnamon keeps this in check; it prevents the bacteria from spreading and breeding.

 Wash your face with water, pat it dry, and slap on this mixture.
 Let it sit for about 15 minutes, then rinse off for acne-free smoothness.

-Egg Whites to the Rescue
+2. Egg Whites to the Rescue

 You buy them in dozens and prepare fantastic rolls and other delicious recipes.
 You might even eat a few egg whites every day before and after workouts.
 Did you know, though, that egg whites have a much wider set of applications?